Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 <p align= “center”>
 <img alt="PixPin_2026-06-03_09-32-28" src="https://github.com/user-attachments/assets/1ef658d4-b981-4902-857e-a5799eaf16c5" />
 <br>
-   <em> Figure 6：Error example </em>
+   <em> Figure 8：Error example </em>
 </p>

-### Region Settings
+### Area Settings

 Used to customize the spatial detection region of the algorithm.
 By setting the maximum and minimum values for the X, Y and Z, it limits the camera's effective recognition space and filters out interfering targets outside the field of detection range.

 <p align= “center”>
 <img alt="PixPin_2026-06-03_08-20-34" src="https://github.com/user-attachments/assets/422ed648-a506-43c8-a68f-87bbdc06a61e" />
 <br>
-   <em> Figure 7：Region Settings </em>
+   <em> Figure 9：Area Settings </em>
 </p>

-For example, if the region is set too small and part of the target cargo falls outside it, the excluded area will not be counted towards the cargo's size.
+For example, if the Area is set too small and part of the target cargo falls outside it, the excluded area will not be counted towards the cargo's size.
 If the remaining part inside the region does not meet the minimum Length/Width requirements in the Global Settings, the cargo will not be detected as a target.
 This is shown in Figure 8.
-If that happened, configure the Region Settings and change the region size, then click Save and Send and Single Trigger.
+If that happened, configure the Region Settings and change the area size, then click Save and Send and Single Trigger.

 <p align= “center”>
 <img alt="PixPin_2026-06-03_10-27-36" src="https://github.com/user-attachments/assets/35a488b1-513e-4d8f-a0d8-a6a4af056177" />
 <br>
-   <em> Figure 8：Error example </em>
+   <em> Figure 10：Error example </em>
 </p>

 ### Output Settings [Under Development]